This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 King of Israel during the first invasion of Nebuchadnezzar.
 Appears in 2 Kings 23 & 24, 1 Chronicles 3, 2 Chronicles 36, throughout Jeremiah, and Daniel 1:1-2.

-In our movie the three kings associated with the fall of Jerusalem (Jehoiakim, Jehoiachin, and Zedekiah) have been combined into this one character because it was during Jehoiakim's reign that Daniel was taken into exile (Daniel 1:1ff).
+The three kings associated with the fall of Jerusalem (Jehoiakim, Jehoiachin, and Zedekiah) have been combined into this one character because it was during Jehoiakim's reign that Daniel was taken into exile (Daniel 1:ff).

 MEDE SCRIBE